voxpupuli/puppet-logstash/README.md

 Every plugin in Logstash has its own define file.

 For more information check the puppet files in the input, output and filter directories.

+### File transfers

+From version 0.2.0 its now possible to automatically transfer files to the host for plugins that require a file.

+For example lumberjack requires a certificate, so you can do the following:

+     logstash::input::lumberjack { 'lumberjack_input':
+       ssl_certificate => 'puppet:///path/to/ssl.cert':
+     }

+the file 'ssl.cert' will be placed in a pre-defined place and set in the configuration.